Hedberg Public Library to close for three weeks starting Monday

 JANESVILLE

-The Hedberg Public Library and its express mall branch are planning to close for three weeks starting Monday to help prevent any spread of COVD-19, according to a news release Saturday.
+The Hedberg Public Library and its express mall branch are planning to close for three weeks starting Monday to help prevent any spread of COVID-19, according to a news release Saturday.

 COVID-19 is the disease caused by the novel coronavirus.